-- Display advertising (banner, text, email, and video advertising) sales - · Sales of listing advertising (pay per performance advertising) through advertising agencies - · Information listing fees from Yahoo!
-Real Estate (newly-built properties) and other services - · Sales of Yahoo!
+- · Display advertising (banner, text, email, and video advertising) sales - · Sales of listing advertising (pay per performance advertising) through advertising agencies - · Sales of Yahoo!
 Research and other services

 (2) BS Business Group

 By offering information oriented to regions and users' lifestyles, the Business Services (BS) Business Group seeks to enrich the lives of users and to provide an information listing site where companies doing Internet businesses can effectively distribute information, expand and enhance their services, and utilize the strong advertising power of the site.